JakeSidSmith/react-elestate/README.md

 useElevateOnMount({ count: 0 });
 ```

+WARNING: if you are elevating a callback using `useElevateState` you must pass a function that returns the callback, as any functions that are provided are treated as functions that return the new value to be elevated.
+If you pass the callback itself then it will be immediately called, and instead the callback's return value will be elevated.
+In many cases your types (if you're using TypeScript) will catch this, but there are cases where your callback's types may match those of your state.

 ### useElevateInitialState

 What about server side rendering?
 If we want to provide some initial values for our app we can do so by using the `useElevateInitialState` in our app component.